usiuficalysm/RNA-Database-Exploration/README.md

 # RNA-Database-Exploration
-Exploratory analysis of RNA databases
+Exploratory analysis of public RNA Databases - in assisting the A*STAR EDDC Computational Biology team.